Warning: Disconnect power before servicing.

 Is it worth fixing E0 or should I buy a new printer?

-Can I replace the carriage guide rail?
+Can I use WD-40 to lubricate the carriage rail?

 Related Hp Printer Error Codes